John Wilkinson (industrialist): Family life, and death

-John married Ann Maudsley in 1759.
-Her family was wealthy and her dowry helped to pay for a share in the New Willey Company.
-After the death of Ann, his second marriage, when he was 35, was to Mary Lee, whose money helped him to buy out his partners.
-When he was in his seventies, his mistress Mary Ann Lewis, a maid at his estate in Brymbo Hall, gave birth to his only children, a boy and two girls.
+John married Ann Mawdsley in 1755.
+She died in Wrexham on 17th November 1756 aged 23, after having John's first child, Mary, on the previous 13th April.
+Her memorial, designed by Thomas Farnolls Pritchard, can be seen in Wrexham church.
+Her family was wealthy and her legacy helped to pay for a share in the New Willey Company in 1757.
+His second marriage, when he was 35, was to Mary Lee, aged 43, whose money helped him to buy out his partners, however the couple had no children.
+When he was in his seventies, his mistress Mary Ann Lewis, a maid at his estate in Brymbo Hall, gave birth to three children, a boy and two girls.

 By 1796, when he was 68, he was producing about one-eighth of Britain's cast iron.
 He became "a titan" – very wealthy, and somewhat eccentric.
-His "iron madness" reached a peak in the 1790s, when he had almost everything around him made of iron, even several coffins and a massive obelisk to mark his grave, which still stands in the village of Lindale-in-Cartmel, now in Cumbria.
+His "iron madness" reached a peak in the 1790s, when he had almost everything around him made of iron, even several coffins and a massive obelisk to mark his grave, which still stands in the village of Lindale-in-Cartmel, Lancashire, now in Cumbria.
 He was appointed Sheriff of Denbighshire for 1799.

 He died on 14 July 1808 at his works in Bradley, probably from diabetes.
 He was originally buried at his Castlehead estate at Grange-over-Sands, raised above the adjoining moss lands which he drained and improved from 1778 onwards.